Wisconsin Alum will Coach Outside Linebackers for Fighting Illini

 Photos from Illinois football signing day on Feb.
 1, 2012.
 (Mark Jones and Derek Neal)

-Tim Salem is in his third season at Illinois as the special teams coordinator.
+Tim Salem spent three seasons at Illinois as the special teams coordinator.
 He also coached running backs in 2012 and 2013.
 He was hired in January 2012 as part of Tim Beckman's first staff at Illinois.